 The Group entered into one-year credit facilities with several Chinese commercial banks that provide for revolving line of credit for the Group.
-Under such credit facilities, the Group can borrow up to RMB1,133,134 and RMB 1,612,800 for the year ended December 31, 2019 and 2020, respectively, which can only be used to maintain daily operation.
+Under such credit facilities, the Group can borrow up to RMB1,612,800 and RMB2,012,800 for the year ended December 31, 2020 and 2021, respectively, which can only be used to maintain daily operation.

-As of December 31, 2019, the Group had drawn short-term bank borrowings from the credit facilities in the amount of RMB178,490, with a cash deposit of RMB7,500 pledged, at the weighted average interest rate of 4.52% per annum.
-Credit facilities in the amounts of RMB121,069 and RMB150,226 were used to issue the letters of guarantee with an aggregate amount of RMB151,322 and notes payable with an aggregate amount of RMB210,693, respectively.
-As such, RMB690,849 of the credit facilities was available for future borrowing at the end of 2019.
-As of December 31, 2020, the credit facilities had expired.

 As of December 31, 2020, the Group had short-term bank borrowings of nil.
 Credit facilities in the amounts of RMB20,700 and RMB357,766 were used to issue the letters of guarantee with an aggregate amount of RMB26,000 and notes payable with an aggregate amount of RMB500,820, respectively.
 As such, RMB1,234,334 of the credit facilities was available for future borrowing at the end of 2020.
-The credit facilities will expire during the period from January to October 2021.
+The credit facilities expired during the period from January to October 2021.

+As of December 31, 2021, the Group had drawn short-term bank borrowings from the credit facilities in the amount of RMB548,461.
+Credit facilities in the amounts of RMB27,450 and RMB445,199 were used to issue the letters of guarantee with an aggregate amount of RMB33,000 and notes payable with an aggregate amount of RMB529,603, respectively.
+As such, RMB991,689 of the credit facilities was available for future borrowing at the end of 2021.
+The credit facilities expired during the period from January to December 2022.